awslabs/generative-ai-cdk-constructs/apidocs/namespaces/bedrock/classes/ApplicationInferenceProfile.md

 > `readonly` **status**: `string`

-The status of the inference profile.
+The status of the application inference profile.
 ACTIVE means that the inference profile is ready to be used.

 ***